explosion/thinc/website/docs/concept.md

 ---
-title: Philosophy
+title: Concept and Design
 teaser: Thinc's conceptual model and how it works
-next: /docs/usage-models
+next: /docs/install
 ---

 Thinc is built on a fairly simple conceptual model that's a little bit different from other neural network libraries.
 On this page, we build up the library from first principles, so you can see how everything fits together.
-This page assumes some conceptual familiarity with backpropagation, but you should be able to follow along even if you're hazy on some of the details.
+This page assumes some conceptual familiarity with [backpropagation](/docs/backprop101), but you should be able to follow along even if you're hazy on some of the details.

 ## The model composition problem